Mesa Verde National Park, Colorado, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to regular footwear, you should bring snow boots.
-For travel to Mesa Verde National Park, we suggest these boots:
+In addition to regular shoes, it's important to bring snow boots.
+For travel to Mesa Verde National Park, a great option is these boots:

 Waterproof jacket that can be used in snow

-Mesa Verde National Park has some excellent ski slopes If you plan to ski, we would suggest:
+Mesa Verde National Park has some excellent ski areas If you plan to ski, we would suggest:

 - day pack